ExpressiveLabs/syncad-connector-laravel/README.md

 ### Configuration options
 In `config/syncad.php`, you'll find the following options:
-1. `key` contains your application key, this should be set in your `.env` file
+1. `key` contains your application key, this should be set in your `.env` file.
-1. `color` specifies a unique app color used in your Syncad dashboard to distinguish your application
+1. `color` specifies a unique app color used in your Syncad dashboard to distinguish your application.
+1. `login_redirect` specifies the URL a user is redirected to upon login.
+This defaults to `/admin`.
 1. `name` is the application name that is stored on your Syncad instance upon connecting.
-It defaults to your `.env`'s `APP_NAME` key
+It defaults to your `.env`'s `APP_NAME` key.

 ## Usage